 It is important that nursing home staff take the necessary precautions to ensure that its residents are not exposed to the dangers of a hazardous drug combination.
 It is not only important that the nursing home staff understand when ADR’s might occur, but is also trained to recognize ADR symptoms and knows what action is appropriate in that event.

-Attorneys for nursing home patients who have been harmed due to adverse drug reaction
+Attorneys for nursing home patients who have been harmed due to recalled medications or have suffered an adverse drug reaction

 Since nursing home patients are reliant upon nursing home staff and physicians for all of their medications, when a patient is harmed by a an adverse reaction or interaction between several drugs, it is almost uniformly the fault of the facility.
 Rosenfeld Injury Lawyers understands how susceptible nursing home patients are an will thoroughly investigate the circumstances to determine who the responsible parties are.
 Our attorneys will then fully prosecute the case to the fullest extent of the law.
 Together we can make a difference!